ruyadorno/ipt/README.md

-  -a, --autocomplete   Starts in autocomplete mode                     [boolean] -c, --copy           Copy selected item(s) to clipboard              [boolean] -d, --debug          Prints to stderr any internal error             [boolean] -e, --file-encoding  Encoding for file <path>, defaults to utf8       [string] -h, --help           Shows this help message                         [boolean] -m, --multiple       Allows the selection of multiple items          [boolean]
+  -a, --autocomplete   Starts in autocomplete mode                     [boolean] -c, --copy           Copy selected item(s) to clipboard              [boolean] -d, --debug          Prints to stderr any internal error             [boolean] -D, --default        Select a default choice by its name              [string] -e, --file-encoding  Encoding for file <path>, defaults to utf8       [string] -h, --help           Shows this help message                         [boolean] -m, --multiple       Allows the selection of multiple items          [boolean]